In this article:

 It’s relatively easy to master the basics of the camera, but those aren’t what make our photographs more compelling or captivating.
 Of course, we all want a decently sharp photo with the correct exposure.
 But it’s not buttons and dials that make images that cause your viewers to react.

-What people react to within a photograph are things like the decisions we make about what goes where, which moments we choose, and how the elements within a scene relate to each other.
-In other words: composition and emotion.
+People react to things in a photograph, such as our decisions about what goes where, which moments we choose, and how the elements within a scene relate.
+In other words, composition and emotion.

 Why would you want to create more impact?

 A beautiful landscape and a good and expensive camera do not automatically mean a good photograph.
 Making a good photo seems like an art, but making a good composition is a gift one can develop.
-A few tricks can get you started and take pictures with more impact, but rest assured, it all starts with a good composition.
+A few tricks can get you started and make taking pictures more impactful, but rest assured, it all starts with a good composition.

 When you can attract the eye of the viewer to your subject, the photo will probably be much more appreciated.
 Have a look at the following two photographs: